Tens of thousands feared displaced in deadly attack on Mozambique gas town

 “(Many) came to Palma looking for safety, and they have left Palma without any,” said Jonathan Whittall, director of analysis at international aid group Medecins Sans Frontieres.

-Portugal will send 60 soldiers to help train armed forces in Cabo Delgado next month, state news agency Lusa reported.
+Some would likely be trying to make their way south to the provincial capital, Pemba, by boat, aid workers said, while others were headed north through the bush toward the Tanzania boarder.

-The number of people displaced in the latest attack was likely to be in the tens of thousands, aid workers told Reuters.
+As of Tuesday morning, more than 3,360 displaced people had been registered in Pemba and districts surrounding Palma, the International Organization for Migration said.

-Some would likely be trying to make their way south to the provincial capital, Pemba, by boat, they said, while others were headed north through the bush toward the Tanzania boarder.
+However, many more were still believed stranded, the U.N. and aid agencies.

 A group arriving in Pemba told the U.N. refugee agency that their initial attempts to seek safety in Tanzania were thwarted by a difficult river crossing.

-WFP had flown doctors into the Palma area and ferried hundreds of people to safety, including aid workers.
-However, three humanitarian workers remained unaccounted for, Castro said.
+WFP had flown doctors into the Palma area and ferried hundreds of people to safety, including aid workers, Castro said.
+However, three humanitarian workers remained unaccounted for.

 A private security firm contracted by the government and companies with personnel in the town were also searching for survivors.